byronwall/byronwall.github.io/about/index.md

 ---

 ##bio
-I am a Chemical Engineer by degree and experience and have always had a passion for programming.
+I am a Chemical Engineer by degree and experience and have a passion for programming.
 In the engineering environment, I program to solve problems, automate common tasks, and visualize and analyze data.
 Beyond engineering, I love programming to solve problems, to try new technologies, and to scratch an intellectual itch.

 There was a brief period at Purdue where I contemplated going all-in on programming.
 I built a running website, runnDAILY, with my brother Chandler.
 If I didn't get a job in Houston making plastic, I would have gone down that path.